 Attempting to push when I have uncommitted changes on the server will fail with the message:

 % git push live Total 0 (delta 0), reused 0 (delta 0) remote: Cannot push changes: Your index contains uncommitted changes.
-To judah:/var/www/willnorris.com ! [remote rejected] master -> refs/push/master (pre-receive hook declined) error: failed to push some refs to 'judah:/var/www/willnorris.com'
+To judah:/var/www/willnorris.com ! [remote rejected] main -> refs/push/main (pre-receive hook declined) error: failed to push some refs to 'judah:/var/www/willnorris.com'

 If the pre-receive hook passes, I then have a post-receive hook that merges the changes from